CD-Chief/coding-challenges/README.md

 ## How to Use

-- Browse by platform and topic folders under `Leetcode/`.
+- Browse by topic folders under `Leetcode/`.
 - Each solution file contains a short explanation at the top when helpful.
 - Add new solutions as you solve problems; keep file names consistent (e.g., `<problem-number>. <title>.py`).